neopragma/sociabletests/README.md

 **After May 1**

-I initially noted this concern under General Observations, but after applying James' suggestions to bring the Java solution into better alignment with the Nullable patters, I learned that Java requires a lot more code than JavaScript to implement an infrastructure wrapper with an Embedded Stub.
+I initially noted this concern under General Observations, but after applying James' suggestions to bring the Java solution into better alignment with the Nullable pattern, I learned that Java requires a lot more code than JavaScript to implement an infrastructure wrapper with an Embedded Stub.
 So I'm moving this concern here, to the Java-specific section of the notes.

 ### Impact on throughput